cruncher/sparky/README.md

 Sparky has no special syntax for looping over a collection, but where
 <code>data-model</code> resolves to an array or array-like object
 Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
-So the HTML:
+So this...

     <ul>
         <li data-model="contributors">